ikodvanj/rxivistr/README.md

   - `author` - provides information about the specified author.
   - `category_list` - retrieves a list of all categories
-  - `rxivist_stats` - retrieves basic statistics about the number of articles indexed by rxivist.
+  - `rxivist_stats` - retrieves basic statistics about the number of articles indexed by the Rxivist.

-The use of this package is explained in detail in the vignette.
+The use of this package is explained in detail in the vignette and the Rxivist API documentation can be found at <https://rxivist.org/docs>.